Large Deviations for Processes in Random Environments with Jumps: Processes in Random Environments with Teleports

 We will consider a Poisson point process independent of the environment.
 We will assume that the balls of radius $r$ centered at the points of the process serve as ``teleports,'' and our process evolves according to (\ref{ode}) until it spends a fixed positive time in some of the teleports.
 Once that happens, the process will reappear at another location.
 In some sense, these teleports correspond to the locations where $b$ is infinite.

-We will also assume that the vector field $b$ has an option of discontinuous change on the lines of the grid $\mathbb Z^d$.

-The existence of teleports and discontinuities will help us build tunnels that can take the process in the directions we wish it to travel.
-Also we will be able to build traps that can hold the process for long time.
-It is quite possible (and believable) that the process will have the traps, tunnels, and means of escaping other than teleports, but proving such statements turned out to be difficult.
-Often some other assumptions are necessary to made and then one has to deal with tedious work with conditional distributions and some types of adaptations of Brownian bridges to this deterministic setting.

 In order to use the arguments based on subadditivity we need the stationarity of the underlying random field.
 Our assumptions are going to make the grid $\mathbb Z^d$ special, so we can't hope for general stationarity.
-We will assume only that $\mathbb P(A) $ and $\mathbb P(\tau_z A)$ have same distributions for $z\in\mathbb Z^d$.
+We will assume only that $\mathbb P(b\in A) $ and $\mathbb P(b\in \tau_z A)$ have the same distributions for $z\in\mathbb Z^d$ (here $A$ is a subset of the set of bounded piecewise continuous vector fields).
 This is going to be sufficient for our purposes, because we will assume that after each teleportation the process will appear at the point that experiences the same distribution as the initial point.
 The initial position of the process is assumed to be chosen uniformly inside the unit cube $[0,1]^d$.
 The random choice of the point is assumed to be independent from the rest of the environment.

-For each unit cube $Q$ of the lattice, denote by $\mathcal F_{Q,0}$ the $\sigma$-algebra generated by the environment in the complement of $Q$.
+Because of the special role of the grid $\mathbb Z^d$ the vector field $b$ can not be continuous.
+This will require us to modify the notion of solution to (\ref{ode}).

+The first idea is to associate a random vector field $b_Q$ to each unit cube $Q$ of $\mathbb Z^d$.
+However, then (\ref{ode}) does not have a unique solution because of the lack of continuity.
+Thus, for each cube $Q$ of $\mathbb Z^d$ we define a vector field $b_Q$ on an open set that contains $Q$.
+While being in this larger set, the process follows the ODE, and once it leaves it, it is in the interior of the domain of another vector field.
+Since these larger sets overlap, some care is needed in defining the solution to (\ref{ode}).

+We now want to define those larger sets that contain the lattice cubes.
+This can be done in many ways but here we pick the one that will turn out to be convenient for our later study.